Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Analysis

 \subsubsection{Tissue circularity}

-We have calulated tissue circularity by finding out the convex hull of the cell centres of the final structure.
-Then calculating the area ($A$) and perimeter($P$) of the given QHull the circularity is defined as,
+We quantified tissue circularity by computing the convex hull of the final cell-center positions.
+From the resulting QHull polygon (Fig.~\ref{fig:convexhull}), we evaluated its area ($A$) and perimeter ($P$), and defined circularity as